emilyrosenberg/worldviews/README.md

 ## UX
 ### User Personas
-- A world traveler who loves to take photos.
+- A world traveler who loves to take and share photos
+- An organized traveler looking for inspiration
+- A sociable traveler making plans to meet up with others
--
+- A curious travel daydreamer

 ### User Stories